manofgod747/Economics/README.md

 #### Logistics
 The system of organization used to solve complex problems.

-#### Resource Manipulation
-Manipulation is the process of extraction, refinement, and logistics of resources.

 #### Manipulation
 Manipulation is the process of extraction, refinement, and logistics of resources.